uri-yanover/4qbits/_posts/2023-01-28-gee-officer-elon.md

    - growing awareness of advertisement fraud and various reporting issues that undercut digital ad company valuation.
 - There's a well established pattern of politicians extorting social media companies to siphon out resources, most typically - the ability to spread malign political propaganda.
 This is both a direct tax on all social media companies, and indirectly devalues the entire online industry, perhaps to the point of becoming an existential threat.
 - Twitter is not expected to grow to new markets.
-- Twitter's operations incrementally grew to be extremely expensive - requiring hundreds of thousands of servers and thousands of engineers.
+- Twitter's operations incrementally grew to be extremely expensive - requiring hundreds of thousands of servers and thousands of engineers - just to remain a losing player in the advertising game.
+Had a pivot to a different model been attemptedat Twitter's pre-acquisition scale, Twitter would have run out of cash much earlier than the move could have had a chance of succeeding.

 The above represents a tangle of different forces and pressures: economical, political, social and operational.
 This pattern means Twitter was going down fast when it was acquired by Elon Musk in 2022 - and indeed, if anything, I tend to interpret Musk's strategy as a cutting the Gordian knot and try to repurpose the freed pieces of rope.